TEK5110 – Building Mobile and Wireless Networks

 Recommended previous knowledge

-Wave theory, fundamentals of data communication.
+It is recommended with some knowledge on wave theory, fundamentals of data communication.

-- 10 credits overlap with TEK9110 – Building Mobile and Wireless Networks
+- 10 credits overlap with TEK9110 – Building Mobile and Wireless Networks.

-- 10 credits overlap with UNIK4700 – Building Mobile and Wireless Networks (continued)
+- 10 credits overlap with UNIK4700 – Building Mobile and Wireless Networks (continued).

-- 10 credits overlap with UNIK9700 – Radio and mobility (continued)
+- 10 credits overlap with UNIK9700 – Radio and mobility (continued).

-Lectures, mandatory presentation of research topics for participants, and work on network simulator.
+The course has 3 hours of lectures every week throughout the semester.
+There will be a mandatory presentation of research topics for participants, and work on network simulator.

 1. Mobile coverage, capacity and cost aspects of future mobile and wireless networks